 - Email metadata, which is information about the transmission of an email, such as who it was from and when it was received

 The technology uses your email inbox to build a list of companies for your requests.
 We don’t collect any content or personal information from your emails.
-We do however store which companies were found during the process to help you build your request.
-We may add these companies to our list of organisations we can make requests to, but the companies on this list will not be linked back to, or associated with any individual.
+We do store which companies were found during the process to help you build your request.
+We may add these companies to our list of organisations we can make requests to.

 Sending from your inbox